fmierlo/otp/README.md

 ### base32 implementation

-The script auto-detect the available implementation, but it's possible to set manually.
+The script auto-detect the available implementation, but it's possible to set manually too.

-Standard linux or macOS with coreutils:
+Standard Linux or macOS with coreutils:

     OTP_BASE32=base32 OTP_SECRET_FILE=.secret ./otp